demystifyfp/FsToolkit.ErrorHandling/gitbook/resultOption/map2.md

   Result.map2 createPostRequest tweetR locationR
 ```

-Note that the `result` computation expression might make the code a bit more readable in this example, since you wouldn’t have to use `ResultOption.map2` or `Result.map2`.
+Note that this example can also be written using the `result` and `resultOption` computation expressions, which would allow you to skip the `map2` functions.
+See for example the [resultOption CE example](../result/ce.md#example-2).